isomerpages/govtech-corp/media/technews/_posts/2021-04-30-post-A day in the life of a Data Scientist in the Technology Associate Programme.md

 for talent.
 If you dream of a meaningful and challenging career that makes lives better and contributes to the public good through technology, then GovTech is the place for you.</p>
-<p><em>The&nbsp;<a href="http://go.gov.sg/govtech-tap" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Technology Associate Programme (TAP)</a>&nbsp;is a two-year leadership-trainee programme designed to sharpen and develop your technical knowledge and professional skills, giving you a strong head start in your tech career.
+<p><em>iThe&nbsp;Technology Associate Programme (TAP)&nbsp;is a two-year leadership-trainee programme designed to sharpen and develop your technical knowledge and professional skills, giving you a strong head start in your tech career.
 Final-year students or fresh graduates with a passion for building #TechforPublicGood and up for a good challenge, are welcome to apply!
 Applications are open from 1 May 2021 to 31 July 2021.</em>
 </p>